cilium/cilium.io/src/posts/2023-08-28-shekner/index.md

 ![After removing calico resources](after-removing-calico-resources.png)

 <div align="center" style="font-style:italic">Figure.
-7. After removing Calico resources and clean up the lables, the new nodes have only Cilium installed on it</div>
+7. After removing Calico resources and clean up the labels, the new nodes have only Cilium installed on it</div>

 ![only-cilium](only-cilium.png)